 Addressing the barriers

 Community relations officers for youth: In the 2019 general election, 1,510 community relations officers across Canada reached out to electors in their communities to help improve access to voting and reduce barriers.
-We are building on this success for the 2019 general election.
-Our Community Relations Officers for Youth:
+We are building on this success for the next federal election.
+Our community relations officers for youth:

 - increase election awareness;

 - provide information on where, when and the ways to register and vote;

 - explain the importance of registering and voting; and

 - make voting as accessible as possible.

 Vote on Campus: For the 2019 general election, we had offices at 119 post-secondary campuses across Canada.
 We also increased accessibility with more voting days and longer hours of operation.
-This program gives students better access to information, registration and voting services.
+This program gave students better access to information, registration and voting services.

 Through our Vote on Campus program we work closely with national student associations and membership organizations to help with planning, promotion and staffing including: